-We recommend a timely examination of the web server.
+We recommend a timely check of the web server.

-Please make sure that the OpenSSL version is updated.
-The replacement of the installed SSL certificates is in any case advisable.
-The server may not be compromised at the moment, however, the keys of the "old" certificates and other data from the memory could also be read, if the certificates are not be replaced.
+Please make sure that the OpenSSL version used there needs to be updated.
+The exchange (REPLACE) of the SSL certificates set up on the servers is advisable in any case, since the server does not have to be affected by this security gap, but the keys of the "old" certificates and other data could be read from the memory if the certificates are not exchanged.

-the vulnerability occurs in the web server tool OpenSSL, the EuropeanSSL certificates are of course still completely trustworthy.
+Please note that the security hole in the web server tool OpenSSL occurs, the used EuropeanSSL certificates are of course still absolutely trustworthy.

-You can replace your current SSL certificates free of charge.
-To do this, follow these steps:
+Of course, you can exchange your current SSL certificates free of charge.
+Proceed as follows to do this.

-Please note that the validation of the certificate at a REPLACE becomes necessary again .
-After you have confirmed the Approvermail the certificate is reissued.
-We are happy to assist you here.
-Please send us the CSR unformatted over email to our support address.
-We are happy to provide you with your new certificate.
+Please note that the validation of the certificate becomes necessary again with a REPLACE.
+After you have confirmed the Approvermail, the certificate will be reissued to you.
+We are happy to help you with this.
+Please send us the CSR unformatted by email to our support address.
+We will be happy to reissue your certificate.

 Affected OpenSSL versions:

 The release of OpenSSL 1.0.1g on April 7, 2014 closes this bug.

 Is my site affected?